 - Hoarseness lasting over two weeks: Simple hoarseness can be cured by resting your voice for 2-3 days.
-When the hoarseness lasts for more than 2 weeks, this might be a sign of acute laryngitis.
+When the hoarseness lasts for more than two weeks, this might be a sign of acute laryngitis.
 This condition is more commonly known as inflammation of the vocal cords.
-If left untreated, it can lead to vocal cord muscle spasm or worse, laryngeal cancer.
+If left untreated, it can lead to vocal cord muscle spasms or, worse, laryngeal cancer.

 - Frequently recurring sore throats that don’t go away with increased moisture or reduced contact with allergens or irritants: This may indicate more serious conditions/diseases such as tonsillitis and mononucleosis.